Hugo0/wordle/README.md

 It would be mega awesome if you could help in any way (especially with language addition/curation).

 **How to add a new language:**
-1. Make a folder in webapp/data/languages/ with the language code (e.g. en, de, fr, es.
-You can also go longer if needed)
+1. Make a folder in webapp/data/languages/ with the language code (e.g. en, de, fr, qya, etc.)
 2. Add a list of 5-letter words and call it {lang_code}_5words.txt
     1. (Optional) Add a language_config.json file
     2. (Optional) Add a list of supplemental words